software-jessies-org/jessies/x11-extras/README.md

 be trying to follow them.
 It's advisable to know what you're doing, or you may prevent yourself from being able to use your X server.]

-## window - X Window Controller

-`window` lets you read and write some of the attributes of X windows.

-`wselect` shows a cursor and allows you to select a window.

-The documentation gives examples of how to use these tools to do cool stuff under X without having to do any X programming yourself.

 ## speckeysd - Special Keys Daemon

 `speckeysd` is an imitation of Sun's Solaris program of the same name.
 It